 - Lilly is evaluating the effect of baricitinib on mortality or the need for ventilation/high flow oxygen in the 28-day, 400 patient, Phase III, COV-BARRIER trial (NCT04421027).

 - In the NIAID sponsored 29-day, 1,033 patient, Phase III, ACTT 2 trial (NCT04401579), baricitinib added to remdesivir reduced the time to recovery by one day (7 vs 8 days) compared to remdesivir alone in hospitalized patients with moderate to severe COVID-19.
-The largest effect was seen in patients receiving high-flow oxygen or non-invasive ventilation (10 vs 18 days)
+The largest effect was seen in patients receiving high-flow oxygen or non-invasive ventilation (10 vs 18 days).

 - The FDA granted an EUA for the combination of baricitinib (Olumiant.
 Lilly) plus remdesivir (Veklury, Gilead) to treat hospitalized adults and pediatric patients two years of age or older, with COVID-19 and who require supplemental oxygen, invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).
-The approval was based on the 29-day, 1,034 patient, Phase III, ACTT 2 trial (NCT04401579), where baricitinib added to remdesivir reduced the time to hospital discharge by one day (7 vs 8 days) compared to remdesivir alone in hospitalized patients with COVID-19.
-ACTT 2 was sponsored by NIAID.
-The largest effect was seen in patients requiring supplemental oxygen or high-flow oxygen/non-invasive ventilation.
+The FDA expanded the emergency use authorization for baricitinib to allow the drug to be used alone for the treatment of patients aged 2 years and older who are hospitalized with COVID-19 and require supplemental oxygen, mechanical ventilation or extracorporeal membrane oxygenation.
+Previously, baricitinib had to be administered with remdesivir when treating COVID-19.

 - Novartis announced interim data from the 29-day, 454 patient, CAN-COVID trial (NCT04362813), where treatment with canakinumab did not decrease mortality without the need for invasive mechanical ventilation, compared with placebo in hospitalized patients with COVID-19 pneumonia and cytokine release syndrome.